Rajpratik71/linux-manPages/lesskey.md

        less(1)

 WARNINGS
        On MS-DOS and OS/2 systems, certain keys send a sequence of characters which start with a NUL character (0).
 This NUL character should be represented as \340 in a lesskey file.

 COPYRIGHT
        Copyright (C) 1984-2016  Mark Nudelman

        less is part of the GNU project and is free software.
-You can  redis‐ tribute it and/or modify it under the terms of either (1) the GNU Gen‐ eral Public License as published by the Free Software  Foundation;  or (2)  the  Less  License.
+You can redistribute it and/or modify it under the terms of either (1) the GNU General Public License as published by the Free  Software
+       Foundation;  or  (2)  the  Less  License.
 See  the file README in the less distribution for more details regarding redistribution.
-You should have received a copy of the GNU General Public License along with the source for less;
+You should have received a copy of the GNU General Public
-       see the file COPYING.
+       License along with the source for less; see the file COPYING.
 If not, write to the Free Software Foundation, 59 Temple Place, Suite 330, Boston, MA  02111-1307, USA.
 You  should  also  have received a copy of the Less License; see the file LICENSE.

        less  is  distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public  License for more details.
+See the GNU Gen‐ eral Public License for more details.

 AUTHOR
        Mark Nudelman
        Send bug reports or comments to <bug-less@gnu.org>.

                                                                                        Version 487: 25 Oct 2016                                                                             LESSKEY(1)